 - Make sure all weaves and extensions are light so they don’t pull on the scalp.

-- Consider a new hair style that requires less damaging maintenance on your part.
+- Consider a new hairstyle that requires less damaging maintenance.

-- Eat a balanced diet to make sure your hair gets all the nutrients it needs.
+- Eat a nutrient-dense diet to make sure your hair gets all the nutrients it needs.